Table of Contents[Hide][Show]

 - How to handle breastfeeding on a road trip

-What do you need to know for that first trip with baby?
+The most important thing you need to know for that first trip with baby?
 Everything may not go smoothly.

 Read More: Complete packing list for traveling with a baby.
 What to bring and what to leave at home!